jxzhangjhu/jxzhangjhu.github.io.old/content/authors/admin/_index.md

 #- Visitors
 ---

 Jiaxin Zhang is a Staff Scientist in Computer Science and Mathematics Division (CSMD) at Oak Ridge National Laboratory (ORNL).
-Prior to being a research staff, he was a posdoctroal fellow in the Scientific Computing Group within National Center for Computational Science (NCCS) at ORNL.
+Prior to being a research staff, he was a postdoctoral fellow in the Scientific Computing Group within National Center for Computational Science (NCCS) at ORNL.

 His research broadly revolves around **machine learning**, **uncertainty quantification**, **computational design** and **optimization** for *advanced materials*, *mechanical* and *robotic systems*.
 His research strives to fulfill that improvement of analyzing and designing intelligent, autonomous and robust engineering systems, by developing a computationally efficient and unified framework that can offer valuable insight.